-Setting good habits sets you up for success.
+Setting good habits set you up for success.
 The more that you practice those habits the more momentum you start to build.

 I absolutely love how Darren Hardy refers to momentum in The Compound Effect,